A Release Program to get Animals #Backinthetrees

-The release site is expanding and enabling the Ranch to release more wildlife!
-The Ranch has two properties, one parcel of 25 acres and another one measuring 16 acres where our farm house is located.
-Here, we provide volunteer opportunities for zoology, biology, veterinary and other wildlife professions to gain hands-on-experience with releasing and monitoring wildlife.
-We also conduct an education program for the local area to inform locals about the importance of keeping wildlife wild and the influence humans have on our ecosystems.
+The Release Site is an ever-expanding component of TRR.
+TRR has two properties, one parcel of 25 acres and another of 16 acres where the soft release program and interns house is located.
+Here, we provide volunteer and internship opportunities for zoology, biology, veterinary, and other wildlife professions to gain hands-on-experience with releasing and monitoring wildlife.
+TRR also expands the Education Program for the community to inform citizens about the importance of keeping wildlife wild and the influence humans have on the environment.

 Partnered with The Sloth Institute of Costa Rica

 In 2017 Toucan Rescue Ranch and The Sloth Institute came together to form Saving Sloths Together (SST), a Costa Rica wide project seeking to provide greater opportunity for sloths in need.
 By combining each organization’s skills and knowledge we are able to improve the process of sloth rescue, rehabilitation, and release in Costa Rica.
 This partnership utilizes scientific expertise, dedication, passion and decades of experience to provide the very best program for every sloth needing help at gaining a second chance at a life in the wild. www.theslothinstitutecostarica.org.